Darryl is in foster care. Sean thinks that he's being abused,

 “Thank you, Roger.
 Darryl, it’s good to meet you.
 I’m Mark Montanaro.
 I work for Child Protective Services.”
 He and Darryl shook hands.
 “I can help you, son, and I’ll start by removing you from that untenable foster family situation you’re in.
 Can you give me the name of your foster family and the address and phone number?”

-Darryl gave him the information about the Reyes family who were his current foster family.
+Darryl gave him the information about Mr. and Mrs. Reyes, who were his current foster parents.

 “How long have you been living there, Darryl?”

-“In January Mrs. Wilkinson moved me from a really nice foster family, the Andersons, to the Reyes.
-I didn’t want to move, and the Andersons didn’t want me to move, but Mrs. Wilkinson said that CPS said I had to be moved to the Reyes family.”
+“In January Mrs. Wilkinson moved me from a really nice foster family, the Andersons, to the Reyes’s.
+I didn’t want to move, and the Andersons didn’t want me to move, but Mrs. Wilkinson said that CPS said I had to be moved to the Reyes’s.”

 Mark stood up.
 He looked very upset.
 “I need to make a few calls, and I’ll be right back.”
 He stepped away from where we were sitting so he could make his cellphone calls in private.

 “I’m going to Northgate.
 I should be going to Las Lomas where Sean goes.
 If I’d stayed with the Andersons I’d still be going there.”